 Once this is done, no more action is needed for the

 master database.
-Next, connect to your SQL Data Warehouse’s database in order to do some further configuration.
+Next, connect to your Azure database in order to do some further configuration.

-Segment uses Azure Blob Storage to hold data that is being loaded into Azure SQL Data Warehouse.
+Segment uses Azure Blob Storage to hold data that is being loaded into Azure Synapse Analytics.
 In order to facilitate this, a